sirjansapkota/sirjansapkota/README.md

 ### Hi there 👋

-I am currently working on genetic dissection of hybrid vigor and applications of quantitative genetic theory in hybrid breeding.
+I am currently working on application of quantitative genetics in hybrid breeding.
+The goals are to optimize training population design for prediction of hybrid performance and combining abilities of parent lines.
+I am also working on high throughput phenotyping platforms (near infrared spectroscopy and imaging using UAV) and their integration into breeding pipeline.

 Below is my brief resume: